-A student may opt to pursue a thesis, which will allow the student to study an issue related to Indigenous governance in-depth in hopes of delivering a well-researched academic work product that can be used as a spring board for future research.
+A student may opt to pursue a master's paper, which will allow the student to study an issue related to Indigenous governance in-depth in hopes of delivering a well-researched academic work product that can be used as a spring board for future research.

-Students may also opt to pursue a combination of both options as approved by their Culminating Experience advisor.
+Students may also opt to pursue a combination of both options as approved by their graduate advisor.

-Regardless of the option selected, Culminating Experiences must meet the 2-8 credit requirement.
+Regardless of the option selected, the Capstone must meet the 2-8 credit requirement.